ibm-cloud-docs/schematics/cli-reference.md

 #### Update file template in JSON format
 {: #json-file-update-template}

 You can create the JSON as shared in the `example.json` file for workspace update and pass the file path along with the file name in `--file` flag.
-The description of all the parameters of example.json is shown in the table.
+The description of all the parameters of example.json is described in the table.

 **example.json**